 The Council is comprised of between nine and 18 alumni members from the Australia and New Zealand alumni community.
 An ANZSOG representative (Director Marketing and Communications) will be present at all Council meetings and act as the key liaison between ANZSOG and the Council.

-The ANZSOG Deputy Director Stakeholder Relations and Communications will provide secretariat support for the Council.
+A member of the ANZSOG Marketing and Communications team will provide secretariat support for the Council.

 Council members will serve a two-year term and may apply for re-selection for one additional term.
 After the maximum membership time of four years, Council members must step down for at least one term before being eligible once again for Council membership.
 Council members will begin their term at the first Council meeting of the year and end their term at the last.

 Meetings and work program

-The Council will meet twice per calendar year (time and location to be advised).
+The Council will meet at least twice per calendar year (time and location to be advised).
 ANZSOG will fund members to attend one meeting per year in person.
 The second meeting each year will be via video conference.
 Meetings will be scheduled to ensure timely advice to ANZSOG executive meetings.
 The Council may meet more than twice a year should the need arise.